Choirs for three year olds through 12th graders are directed by Stephanie McIlwain Miller.

 See “New Parent Information” link below for more detailed information about these choirs.

-Joyful Noises: The Joyful Noises are learning a wide variety of music this year: songs from South Africa (sung partially in Zulu) and France, a song with a Latin lyric, a praise song, etc. Different songs speak to different people.
-The choir sings for the glory of God and to help create “thin places” through which the congregation might encounter God in worship.
+Joyful Noises: Different songs speak to different people.
+The Joyful Noises sing for the glory of God and to help create “thin places” through which the congregation might encounter God in worship.
 Therefore, each chorister works to sing every song as if it is their personal favorite.

 These young people are full of joy and energy as they offer their voices in a ministry that touches everyone in the congregation.
 They are learning that they each have something of value to offer, that they are a vital part of our community, and that they are leaders in worship. -Lynne Lew, member of LWUMC

-Angel Choir: The Angel Choir is having a lot of fun moving to music, playing rhythm instruments, and learning to sing in unison.
-They echo their director and each other with their speaking, whisper, shouting, and singing voices.
-We are also reinforcing the ideas of listening when someone else is speaking and taking turns.
-Learning to play handchimes the last couple of months has been really fun!
-Did you know that we are better at random ringing than grown-ups usually are?
+Angel Choir: The Angel Choir is going to find many different ways to move to music, play rhythm instruments, and sing in unison.
+They will echo their director and each other with their speaking, whisper, shouting, and singing voices.
+We will also be reinforcing the ideas of listening when someone else is speaking and taking turns.

-Joyful Noises: In May, the Joyful Noises are going to sing to and with their friends at the Madison House Retirement Center in Kirkland.
+Joyful Noises: In December the Joyful Noises are going to sing to and with their friends at the Madison House Retirement Center in Kirkland.
 As usual there will be an intergenerational sing-along of hymns chosen by the residents.
-There will also be opportunities for the generations to share with each other some of their favorite things to do during the summer.
-You are invited to come join in the fun and ministry on Saturday, May 12th at 2:00.
+There will also be opportunities for the generations to share with each other some of their favorite things to do at Christmastime.

 Stuff You Need to Know or Fill Out: